mmakaay/esphome-xiaomi_bslamp2/doc/technical_details.md

    repurpose it, then please let me know.
 1. Beware that GPIO15 outputs a PWM signal at boot.
 This might make the pin less useful for your use case.
-1. Often, GPIO2 is used for an on-board LED, but it looks like it is only connected to the debug pad here.
-I think the pin is usable, and that it might only be used for testing purposes in the original firmware.
+1. Often, GPIO2 is used for an on-board LED.
+Here, it is only connected to the debug pad.
+The pin is usable for I/O (I tested it), which is great because of the easy access of the debug pad.
+GPIO2 might only be used for testing purposes in the original firmware.
 1. The connected IC, using I2C address 0x10, looks a lot like an EEPROM, but this has yet to be confirmed.
 It uses a decicated I2C bus, separate from the I2C bus of the front panel.